-To obtain a Bren computer account, fill out the "Computer Account Request Form (CARF)" here or see Dee White at our front desk.
+If you didn't fill out the visitor form and ask for computing access, you might need to fill out the "Computer Account Request Form (CARF)" here or see Dee White at our front desk.
 Make sure you click submit when filling out the online form after you have printed a copy.

 We have a few centralized printers @ Bren, which with your Bren Account you'll be able to print to.

 Other Common resources some visitors may ask for